elee151/pepcube_property/tutorial.md

 ## Setup

 All scripts rely on the base configuration and variables set in `config.py` such as the pipeline mode (`chemprop`, `chemeleon`, `pretrained`, etc.).
-The following have been used to submit the jobs or are examples on how
+The following have been used to submit the jobs or are examples on how to submit.

 - To customize a run, overwrite the relevant environment variables when launching a script (examples below).
 - To add or change datasets/configurations, edit the config file directly.